Marya-Alzubi/OrderManagementSystem/README.md

-# Syara Order Management System
+# Syarah Order Management System

 ## Directions to use the frontend app code:
 1. **clone the repository**